 54. Financial Sustainability.
 The promotion of the SAP and solicitation of government, investor, and donor resources by OKACOM and the IAs will provide supplementary funding for SAP formulation and implementation.
-Overheads of the operational units at regional and national level will be kept low - they will rely on networking of dedicated professionals and interest groups rather than a permanent basin secretariat - and will prepared during SAP formulation with the World Bank taking a lead role in co-ordinating and organising key donor conferences and stimulating national investment.
+Overheads of the operational units at regional and national level will be kept low - they will rely on networking of dedicated professionals and interest groups rather than a permanent basin secretariat - and will present attractive donor opportunities.
+Investment opportunities will be identified and prepared during SAP formulation with the World Bank taking a lead role in co-ordinating and organising key donor conferences and stimulating national investment.
 The SAP and subsequent joint management initiatives will be designed to be self-financing.
 Specifically, under output C3 the project will ensure that the financing mechanisms established for the SAP will continue beyond the life of SAP implementation through the incorporation of SAP components in national development plans and external assistance projects.

-V. STAKEHOLDER PARTICIPATION AND IMPLEMENTATION ARRANGEMENTS
+V. PROJECT IMPLEMENTATION ARRANGEMENTS